jjt/jjt.github.io/_posts/2014-07-18-analyzing-source-files-to-automatically-create-custom-lo-dash-builds-in-73-characters.md

 ## Composability
 Since we can rely on the Lo-Dash CLI, all we have to do is get all of the function names in our source code, format them, and pass them as an argument to `lodash`.

-To do this, we'll start by using [Ack](http://beyondgrep.com/) to get a list of all Lo-Dash functions that we call in our code.
+To do this, we'll start by using [Ack](http://beyondgrep.com/) to get a list of all Lo-Dash functions that we've used in our code.
 I'm sure that grep could easily handle this job as well, but Ack has been a welcome addition for me over the past few years.
 It's portable, fast, has better output by default, and has great configuration options (per-directory `.ackrc` files are fantastic).

 Since the Lo-Dash function names are all camelCase, we can use a simple regular expression that captures just the function name: `_\.(\w*)`.
 The `-h` flag suppresses the filename output and `--output '$1'` tells Ack that we want to output the first capture group instead of the entire match with surrounding line: